 Generating Goal-oriented Requirements Language models¶

 The Goal-oriented Requirements Language (GRL) is a language for modelling intentional relationships between goals.
-Although CAIRIS does not support the visualisation of GRL models, it is possible to generate GRL models from CAIRIS that are compatible with jUCMNav.
+In addition to generating user goal models, CAIRIS supports the visualisation of GRL models, but it is possible to generate GRL models from CAIRIS that are compatible with jUCMNav.
 There are several reasons why generating GRL models from a CAIRIS model might be useful:

 - Expressing persona data using GRL can help elicit intentional relationships that support or refute aspects of a persona’s behaviour.